rpoltorak/ng2-webpack-starter/README.md

-# ng2-starter
+# ng2-webpack-starter
-Simple starter for Angular 2 apps
+Simple starter for Angular 2 with Webpack